airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 ## 📦 Packaging

 ### Connectors must use Poetry for dependency management
-*Applies to the following connector languages: python, low-code*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: python, low-code*

 Connectors must use [Poetry](https://python-poetry.org/) for dependency management.
 This is to ensure that all connectors use a dependency management tool which locks dependencies and ensures reproducible installs.
 ### Connectors must be licensed under MIT or Elv2
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 Connectors must be licensed under the MIT or Elv2 license.
 This is to ensure that all connectors are licensed under a permissive license.
 More details in our [License FAQ](https://docs.airbyte.com/developer-guides/licenses/license-faq).
 ### Connector license in metadata.yaml and pyproject.toml file must match
-*Applies to the following connector languages: python, low-code*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: python, low-code*

 Connectors license in metadata.yaml and pyproject.toml file must match.
 This is to ensure that all connectors are consistently licensed.
 ### Connector version must follow Semantic Versioning
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 Connector version must follow the Semantic Versioning scheme.
 This is to ensure that all connectors follow a consistent versioning scheme.
 Refer to our [Semantic Versioning for Connectors](https://docs.airbyte.com/contributing-to-airbyte/#semantic-versioning-for-connectors) for more details.
 ### Connector version in metadata.yaml and pyproject.toml file must match
-*Applies to the following connector languages: python, low-code*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: python, low-code*

 Connector version in metadata.yaml and pyproject.toml file must match.
 This is to ensure that connector release is consistent.
 ### Python connectors must have PyPi publishing enabled
-*Applies to the following connector languages: python, low-code*
+*Applies to the following connector types: source* *Applies to the following connector languages: python, low-code*

 Python connectors must have [PyPi](https://pypi.org/) publishing enabled in their `metadata.yaml` file.
 This is declared by setting `remoteRegistries.pypi.enabled` to `true` in metadata.yaml.
 This is to ensure that all connectors can be published to PyPi and can be used in `airbyte-lib`.